telerik/blazor-docs/common-features/data-binding/descriptors.md

 }
 ````

-# Example Through the Component State
+#### Obtain the FilterDescriptor, SearchFilter, SortDescriptor, GroupDescriptor Through the Component State

 ````CSHTML
 @using System.Text.Json
 @using Telerik.DataSource